+We begin the analysis with an illustrative example.
 The HBC framework is flexible enough to incorporate many forms of heterogeneity.
-This section provides critical insights into the way in which heterogeneity alters business cycle dynamics by restricting attention to the special case of inelastic labor supply, i.e. the Ramsey model.
-The next section presents quantitative results for the HBC with elastic labor supply.
+This section provides critical insights into the way in which heterogeneity alters business cycle dynamics by restricting attention to the special case of inelastic labor supply, i.e. the Ramsey model and constant capacity utilization.
+The next section presents quantitative results for the HBC with elastic labor supply and variable capacity utilization.

 Because the complicated nature of the model makes analytic results intractable, this section presents numerical analysis.
-There are two agent types: a proportion θ who are rational, and a proportional $1-\theta$ who are boundedly rational with an N-period planning horizon.
-The functional forms for utility and production are given by (8).
+We simplify the model by focusing on two agent types: a proportion θ who are rational, and a proportional $1-\theta$ who are boundedly rational with an N-period planning horizon.
+The functional forms for utility and production are given by (9).
 For results presented here, we employ the following parameter values (consistent with annual data): $\beta = .95$, $\alpha = 1/3$, $\delta = .1$ and $\rho = .9$.
-In this section, we set $\Theta = 0$ and focus on the model with inelastic labor supply; this allows us to explore more intuitively the individual and aggregate implications of bounded rationality and optimality.
+In this section, we set $\xi \to \infty$, $\Theta = 0$ and focus on the model with inelastic labor supply; this allows us to explore more intuitively the individual and aggregate implications of bounded rationality and optimality.